go-gitea/docs/content/doc/installation/with-docker.en-us.md

 # Installation with Docker

 We provide automatically updated Docker images within our Docker Hub organization.
 It is up to you and your deployment to always use the latest stable tag or to use another service that updates the Docker image for you.

+## Data on Host

 First of all you should simply pull the Docker container:

 ```
 docker pull gitea/gitea:latest